GLUE: Gradient-free Learning to Unify Experts: Discussion

 In this work, GLUE assumes that the architectures are compatible, meaning they share backbones and heads.
 When the heads differ, we mix the backbone and select or align a single head, optionally refreshing the BatchNorm statistics.

-Other limitations include the convex-hull restriction (the target optimum may lie outside the experts' span), possible misalignment across experts (objectives or preprocessing), hyperparameter sensitivity of SPSA (too large radius $\mu$ of \eqref{eq:estimated graident} biases the estimate; too small increases noise), and variance growing with $K$.
+Other limitations include the convex-hull restriction (the target optimum may lie outside the experts' span), possible misalignment across experts (objectives or preprocessing), hyperparameter sensitivity of SPSA (too large radius $\mu$ of \eqref{eq:estimated graident} biases the estimate; too small increases noise), and variance growing with $K$ regardless of classical SPSA convergence-to-stationary-point guarantees.
 These can be mitigated by light calibration, averaging a few directions, or modest schedules, but remain trade-offs.